savonet/liquidsoap/doc/content/database.md

 ```

-A table in the database can then be created by calling the `table.create` method
+table in the database can then be created by calling the `table.create` method
 on the object with as arguments the table name (labeled by `table`) and the list
 of columns specified by pairs consisting of the column name, and its
 type.
 Setting the `preserve` argument to `true`{.liquidsoap} allows not creating